mpizenberg/cardano-gov-voting/backend/README.md

 > Remark: This is required for direct usage of this server endpoints.
 > However, if you use the frontend web app to communicate with this server,
 > you can fill this `.env` file with the default (incorrect) values below,
-> since IPFS RPC config is done directly in the frontend.
+> since IPFS RPC config can be done directly in the frontend.

 ```
 IPFS_RPC_URL=https://ipfs-rpc.mycompany.org/api/v0